CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

 "issuewild" Property Tags will recognize that this sub-syntax is identical.

-Semantics and processing of parameters in the issuemail-value are beyond the scope of this document.

 # "issuemail" Property Tag Processing

-Prior to issuing a certificate that certifies an email address, the Certification Authority MUST check for publication of a Relevant RRSet.
+Prior to issuing a certificate that certifies an email address, the Certification Authority MUST check for publication of a Relevant Resource Record Set (RRSet).
 The discovery of such a Relevant RRSet MUST be performed using the algorithm specified in section 3 of [RFC8659].
-The input domain to the discovery algorithm SHALL be the domain "part" ([RFC5322]) of the email address that is to be certified.
-If the domain "part" of the email address to be certified is an Internationalized Domain Name ([RFC5890]) that contains one or more U-Labels, then all U-Labels MUST be converted to their A-Label representation ([RFC5891]) for the purpose of discovering the Relevant RRSet for that email address.
+The input domain to the discovery algorithm SHALL be the domain "part" ([RFC5322]) of the email address that is being certified.
+If the domain "part" of the email address being certified is an Internationalized Domain Name ([RFC5890]) that contains one or more U-Labels, then all U-Labels MUST be converted to their A-Label representation ([RFC5891]) for the purpose of discovering the Relevant RRSet for that email address.

-If the Relevant RRSet is empty, or the Relevant RRSet does not contain any "issuemail" property tags, then the domain has not requested any restrictions on the issuance of certificates for email addresses.
-The presence of other property tags, such as "issue" or "issuewild", do not restrict the issuance of certificates which certify email addresses.
+If the Relevant RRSet is empty, or the Relevant RRSet does not contain any "issuemail" Properties , then the domain has not requested any restrictions on the issuance of certificates for email addresses.
+The presence of other Property Tags, such as "issue" or "issuewild", does not restrict the issuance of certificates which certify email addresses.

-For each "issuemail" property tag in the Relevant RRSet, the Certification Authority SHALL compare its issuer-domain-name with the issuer-domain-name as expressed in the property value.
-If there is not any "issuemail" record whose issuer-domain-name as expressed in the property value matches the Certification Authority's issuer-domain-name, then the Certification Authority MUST NOT issue the certificate.
-If the Relevant RRSet contains any "issuemail" property tags whose issuemail-value does not conform to the ABNF syntax as defined section 3 of this document, then those records SHALL be treated as if the issuer-domain-name in the issuemail-value is the empty string.
+For each "issuemail" Property in the Relevant RRSet, the Certification Authority SHALL compare its issuer-domain-name with the issuer-domain-name as expressed in the Property Value.
+If there is not any "issuemail" record whose issuer-domain-name (as expressed in the Property Value) matches the Certification Authority's issuer-domain-name, then the Certification Authority MUST NOT issue the certificate.
+If the Relevant RRSet contains any "issuemail" Property whose issuemail-value does not conform to the ABNF syntax as defined section 3 of this document, then those records SHALL be treated as if the issuer-domain-name in the issuemail-value is the empty string.

+If the certificate certifies more than one email address, then the Certification Authority MUST perform the above procedure for each email address being certified.

 The assignment of issuer-domain-names to Certification Authorities is beyond the scope of this document.

-If the certificate certifies more than one email address, then the Certification Authority MUST perform the above procedure for each email address to be certified.
+The processing of parameters in the issuemail-value are beyond the scope of this document.

 # "issuemail" Property Tag Examples